wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/development-process.rst

 As you have already mentioned inside the previous section we use ``docker-compose run`` to run scripts inside docker.

-What you need to know about it?
+What do you need to know about it?

 1. You can run anything you want: ``poetry``, ``python``, ``sh``, etc
 2. Most likely it will have a permanent effect, due to ``docker volumes``
-3. You need to use ``--rm`` to automatically remove this container afterwards
+3. You need to use ``--rm`` to automatically remove this container afterward

 Extra configuration
 ~~~~~~~~~~~~~~~~~~~